 The prohibitionist conservationists and prohibitionist animal activists mostly have a 'hands off' line on species conservation.
 And the same approach lies behind their 'no-go' ambitions for habitat conservation.
 The 'don't touch' mentality about individual creatures and plants, or indeed whole species, is matched by the 'stay-out' ethic of the '30 by 30' movement we will so often meet in Wildlife Betrayed.
-In effect, prohibitionist campaigners seek to control at least 30 per cent of the Earth's surface by 2030.
+In effect, prohibitionist campaigners seek to control at least 30 per cent of the Earth's surface by 2030, but have no intention of investing their resources in the well-being of such vast areas.

 On a crowded planet, leaving things to Mother Nature (as I do not call the biosphere) can backfire.
-For instance, it is often the case that wildlife living in shrinking areas of wildness need human intervention (yes, sometimes culling) because the alternative is the loss of biodiversity, including the painful death of even more animals.
+For instance, it is often the case that the wildlife living in shrinking areas of the world's wildnesses need human intervention (yes, sometimes culling) because the alternative is the loss of biodiversity, including the painful death of even more animals.

-'Mother Nature' is not as kind as well-regulated hunting, or a cull.
-Surely it would be immoral to waste the produce of such management?
+'Mother Nature' is not as kind to native animals and plants as active management involving well-regulated hunting, harvesting and population regulation.
+Surely it is immoral to waste sustainable production and let Nature dictate the future in unpredictable ways?
 That's the essence of Consumptive Wildlife Utilisation (CWU).
-In my book, prohibitionist purism is of little value.
+In my book, prohibitionist purism is of little value to conservation.
 Humankind's relations with wildlife require a principled pragmatism.